 Ajay's Story

 Ajay joined Watsi on December 4th, 2016.
-Six years ago, Ajay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ajay's most recent donation supported Paola, a bright 9-year-old girl from Colombia, to fund clubfoot repair to allow her to walk, run, and play.
+Seven years ago, Ajay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ajay's most recent donation supported Miriam, a charming four-year-old girl from Tanzania, to fund burn contracture release surgery.

 Impact